rudymatela/fitspec/black/README.md

 FitSpec
 =======

-FitSpec assists you in refining property-sets for functional testing by offering guidance towards a minimal and complete property set using black-box mutation testing.
+FitSpec assists you in refining property-sets for testing Haskell programs.
+FitSpec does black-box mutation testing and offers guidance towards a minimal and complete property-set.

 **This a work in progress: currently in early stage**